63nd Annual Conference of the American Association for Chinese

-The AACS is an interdisciplinary association devoted to the study of China broadly defined (http://aacs.ccny.cuny.edu/homepage.htm).
+The AACS is an interdisciplinary association devoted to the study of subjects related to China and Taiwan (http://aacs.ccny.cuny.edu/homepage.htm).
 Submissions from all disciplines are welcome.
-Membership in AACS is required for participation in the annual conference, and non-members are welcome to submit proposals, join the Association and participate in the annual conference.
-We encourage submissions from graduate students, junior and senior scholars, and overseas participants.
+Membership in AACS is required for participation in the annual conference, and non-members are welcome to submit proposals, join the Association, and participate in the annual conference.
+We encourage submissions from graduate students, junior and senior scholars, and domestic and overseas participants.

 Due to the extraordinary circumstances of the COVID-19 pandemic, the AACS Conference decided to change its usual in-person meeting in 2020 and encouraged each panel to convene a virtual session based on its panelists' consensual decision.
 While the Program Committee will query all conference panelists accepted for the 2020 program of their intention to participate in the 2021 conference and give them preferential consideration, the Committee will manage to incorporate as many new pro- posals as possible into the 2021 Conference program.
 At present the AACS plans for a traditional in- person annual meeting.
 However, the AACS will constantly monitor and assess the status of the COVID- 19 pandemic and disease prevention mechanisms to ensure the health, wellbeing, and safety of confer- ence participants by making appropriate adjustments of the conference format.
 Updates of conference adjustments will be issued around the time of the annual conference as more information and re- sources continue to develop.

 The program committee prefers proposals for panels (a chair, 2-3 papers, and a discussant) and roundtables (a chair and 3-4 other participants) concerning special events or topics of broad signifi- cance.
 We also encourage individual paper proposals on various themes.